 Over the course of four subsequent conference calls, the committee discussed each of the eleven areas/technologies identified, how they could be categorized for evaluation, and which areas/technologies would benefit the most from standardization.
 Discussions also focused on the efforts of other standards development organizations, consortiums and governmental bodies engaged in support of the areas/technologies identified, including the National Institute of Standards and Technology, the Department of Energy, IEEE, the International Organization of Standards and the North American Electric Reliability Corporation (NERC).
 It was agreed that future coordination with these groups may be necessary, depending on the actions taken by the Board of Directors.

-In addition to holding conference calls, the committee also developed and issued two surveys to garner more targeted input from the committee members.
+In addition to holding conference calls, the committee also developed and issued three surveys to garner more targeted input from the committee members, the NAESB Board of Directors and the NAESB Advisory Council.
 The first survey solicited information from the members concerning how their individual companies view the areas/technologies identified by the committee, the costs and benefits of their adoption and implementation, any specific use cases related to the areas/technologies that could benefit from standards development, and the identification of any relevant activities or standards development by other organizations.
 The second survey asked respondents to provide information concerning the relevancy of the areas/technologies to the processes and transactions that the NAESB standards address now or may in the future and the urgency of developing NAESB standards to support the area/technology.
+The third survey posed the same questions as the second survey and was distributed to all NAESB Board and Advisory Council members to receive input from a wider audience.

 The information captured through the surveys and meetings form the basis for this report and the recommendations to the Board of Directors made herein.
 With the exception of deployable shareware, each area/technology contained in the table above has been included in this report and is accompanied by a recommendation of the committee included in Section V. The recommendations vary from simply continuing to monitor a certain area/technology to initiating or continuing standards development to support an area/technology.
 A number of recommendations will require follow-up by the committee, and it is the desire of the committee to continue its efforts to further explore the areas/technologies identified in this report consistent with the recommendations included below.